Little Mosque on the Prairie

 Little Mosque on the Prairie is a Canadian television sitcom created by Zarqa Nawaz and produced by WestWind Pictures, originally broadcast from 2007 to 2012 on CBC.
 Filmed in Toronto, Ontario, and Indian Head, Saskatchewan, the series was showcased at the Dawn Breakers International Film Festival.
 After the series finale aired in April 2012, Hulu announced it would begin offering the series under the name Little Mosque that summer.
-The series made its U.S. premiere on Pivot in August 2013.
+The series made its American premiere on Pivot in August 2013.

 Plot

 The series focuses on the Muslim community in the fictional prairie town of Mercy, Saskatchewan (population 14,000).
 The primary institutions of the community are the local mosque, presided over by imam Amaar Rashid and located in the rented parish hall of the town's Anglican church, and Fatima's Café, a downtown diner run by Fatima Dinssa.
-The community patriarchs are Yasir Hamoudi, a construction contractor who originally fronted the money to establish the mosque under the pretense that he was renting office space for his business, and Baber Siddiqui, a college economics professor who served as the mosque's temporary imam until Amaar was hired.
+The community patriarchs are Yasir Hamoudi, a construction contractor who initially fronted the money to establish the mosque under the pretense that he was renting office space for his business, and Baber Siddiqui, a college economics professor who served as the mosque's temporary imam until Amaar was hired.

 The town of Mercy is governed by Mayor Ann Popowicz.
-Sarah Hamoudi, Yasir's wife, works as a public relations officer in Popowicz's office.
-However, after Yasir had to leave Mercy and go to Lebanon in season four, episode 10, Sarah managed his contracting company.
-Sarah converted to Islam, but was originally a member of the same Anglican Church that’s parish hall the mosque is run from.
+Sarah Hamoudi, Yasir's wife, who is white, works as a public relations officer in Popowicz's office.
+However, after Yasir had to leave Mercy and go to Lebanon in season 4 (episode 10), Sarah managed his contracting company.
+Sarah converted to Islam, but was originally a member of the same Anglican Church whose parish hall the mosque is run from.

-The title is a play on the name of the classic American book and TV drama series, Little House on the Prairie.
-The two series are not related aside from the modified version of the title logo, which was used for early seasons.
+The title is a play on the name of the classic traditional book and television drama series, Little House on the Prairie.
+The two series are unrelated aside from the modified version of the title logo, which was used for early seasons.